EshiNanase/fish_seller_chatbot/README.md

 ```
 https://euwest.cm.elasticpath.com/
 ```
-Forth, in this shop you need to create:
+Fourth, in this shop you need to create:
 ```
 Products on elasticpath.com/products page, then define price and set them live
 Price Book on elasticpath.com/pricebooks page and add created products